deliteser112/eclipse-platform-releng-buildtools/docs/configuration.md

 *   `web.xml` -- Configuration of URL paths on the webserver
 *   `appengine-web.xml` -- Overall App Engine settings including number and type of instances
-*   `datastore-indexes.xml` -- Configuration of entity indexes in Datastore
 *   `queue.xml` -- Configuration of App Engine task queues
 *   `application.xml` -- Configuration of the application name and its services